-Mr W accepted the Investigators' findings, but Options didn't respond.
-So, the complaint has been passed to me for a final decision.
+Mr W accepted the Investigator's findings, but Options didn't respond.
+So, as no agreement could be reached, the complaint has been passed to me for a final decision.

 What I've decided - and why

 I've considered all the available evidence and arguments to decide what's fair and reasonable in the circumstances of this complaint.